MileHacker Logo

 Meaningful Engagement

-• Seek out and support community-run tourism projects, especially in rural areas surrounding Cochabamba.
+• Seek out and support community-run tourism projects, particularly in the countryside surrounding Cochabamba.

-• These efforts often present authentic cultural experiences while directly benefiting local families.
+• These programs often present authentic cultural experiences while directly benefiting local families.

 • Inquire with your accommodation or trusted local guides about such opportunities.